scrabbletank/farhome-rules/rulesdoc.md

 You reduce the number of wounds dealt by the level of resistance.
 For example, _Fire Resistance 1_ reduces all wounds taken from fire damage by 1.

 ##### Thrown
 This weapon can be thrown using the ranged weapon proficiency instead.
-You may use either strength or Dexterity for the roll.
+You may use either strength or dexterity for the roll.
 Attacks further than the close range add 2 terrible dice to the roll, and cannot attack farther than the far range.

 ##### Two-Handed
 This weapon requires both hands to use.